Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

 SIIGE is meant to be a help to writers like me who don't have a lot of coding knowledge but still want to use certain special features of Ink.
 I primarily have written this for myself, but in the end I thought I should share it with people if they want to use it.
 It shares a few system which are customizable with a bit of coding knowledge since I tried to make it as acessible as possible.
 The current system that are implemented can be found below.
 Should any section need more documentation or explanation let me know and I will try to explain it in more detail.

+The folder with the current SIIGE build also has an Inky file with a User Manual that explains the basic features.
+You can either open it on it's own or you just open the main SIIGE file.

 # Major features

 The major features include two things.